FGS Temple of Toronto Library

 General Rules:

-• No food and drink are allowed in the library.
+• Food and beverages are prohibited in the library.

-• Reserved items must be picked up within one week of notification.
-Reservations not picked up within one week will be cancelled.
+• Reserved items have to be picked up within one week after notification.
+All reserved items will be re-shelved after one week.

 Overdue Items and Fines:

-• The library charges overdue fines for library items to ensure continued access to our shared resources for everyone.
+• The library charges overdue fines for library items so as to ensure continued access to our shared resources for everyone.

 • Overdue fine for each overdue item is $1.00 per day.

-• Failure to return overdue items after 30 days may lead to termination of borrowing privileges.
+• Failure to return overdue items after 30 days may lead to suspension of borrowing privileges until all fines are paid up.

 Lost/Damaged Items and Fines: